Hanborough to Charlbury walk

 - The main route is to turn left onto the car-wide track going into a field on your left, with a footpath post with multiple blue arrows on your right.
 Walk along the right-hand edge of the field, initially with a hedgerow and later a stone wall on your right-hand side, your direction 220°.
 Ahead, on the hillside opposite, you can see the village of Finstock, which is on the route of the walk (and further to the right, on the horizon, the Wychwood Forest).

 - In 900 metres you come to a T-junction with the main road (do not turn right and head for Finstock station – as there are no trains at weekends and only one a day in each direction on weekdays).
 Instead, turn left at this T-junction to go down the hill into Fawler village.
 In 70 metres you pass Manor Barn, a restored farm building, on your right-hand side.

-- 200 metres further on, you pass a postbox on your right-hand side.
+- 200 metres further on, you pass a red postbox mouned on a garden fence on your right-hand side.
 40 metres beyond the postbox, after the road has gone uphill, and opposite a bus stop, turn right down a tarmac lane, going past Corner Cottage on your left-hand side, your direction 160°.